Adam Duvall Preview, Player Props: Red Sox vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.6 K/9, which ranks 19th in the league.
+- The Dodgers pitching staff ranks 19th in the league with a collective 8.6 strikeouts per nine innings.

-- The Dodgers have the 15th-ranked team ERA among all league pitching staffs (4.22).
+- The Dodgers' 4.21 team ERA ranks 15th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.